 4.3.3 Medical Certification

 The supervisor is responsible for the equitable administration of the Institute's sick leave policy, and may require medical certification from an employee's (or family member's) physician indicating that the employee is unable to work because of the employee’s or family member's illness, before the sick leave is paid.
+Additional rules concerning documentation of sick time covered by the Massachusetts sick time law are described below in Section 18.104.22.168.

 4.3.4 Illness During Vacation